 An aerotropolis is a metropolitan area where the layout, infrastructure, and economy are centered on an airport that serves as a multimodal "airport city" commercial core.
 John Kasarda, director of the Center for Air Commerce at the University of North Carolina's Kenan-Flagler Business School, developed the idea.
-Kasarda and co-author Greg Lindsay's 2011 book, Aerotropolis: The Way We’ll Live Next, sparked much interest in this type of mixed use.
+Kasarda and co-author Greg Lindsay's 2011 book, Aerotropolis: The Way We'll Live Next, sparked much interest in this type of mixed-use.

-An aerotropolis can be a part of the knowledge economy, or implement connected vehicle technology to facilitate first mile and last mile delivery.
+An aerotropolis can be a part of the knowledge economy, or implement connected vehicle technology to facilitate first-mile and last-mile delivery.
 Planned in the right place, an aerotropolis can result in significant economic benefits throughout its influence area.

-Aerotropoli operate in many states, including a large one in the Atlanta area next to Hartsfield-Jackson Atlanta Airport.
+Aerotropoli operates in many states, including a large one in the Atlanta area next to Hartsfield-Jackson Atlanta Airport.
 The Atlanta Regional Commission (ARC) is partnering with the Atlanta Aerotropolis Alliance (AAA) in developing a strategic vision for the area around Hartsfield-Jackson Atlanta International Airport (ATL), the busiest airport in the world.
 A consultant study and charrette were completed in 2015.

 Within the Aerotropolis region, the Transportation and Warehousing sector of the economy provides the majority of primary jobs at 63,903.
-These consist of logistics, warehousing, and transit jobs and make up 35.6 percent of the areas total primary jobs according to Atlanta Regional Commission and the Aerotropolis Blueprint.
+These consist of logistics, warehousing, and transit jobs and make up 35.6 percent of the area's total primary jobs according to the Atlanta Regional Commission and the Aerotropolis Blueprint.
 Other large aerotropoli are active in Denver, Memphis, the Piedmont Triad of North Carolina, and the west Florida Panhandle.

 I recently caught up with Kirsten Berry, program director for the Atlanta Aerotropolis Community Improvement District (CID), and Chad Bowman, staff director for the Memphis Aerotropolis.
 Here's their take on the value of this type of mixed-use development: